OfficeDev/CAMP/README.md

                 13	United Arab Emirates
                 14	United Kingdom

+For example, if you wanted to select only the Japan region, you would enter the following:

+	Get-CAMPReport -Geo @(7)

+If you want to select multiple regions, you may do so by separating them with a comma as such:

+	Get-CAMPReport -Geo @(1,7)

 Note: As an add-on, the report will always include CAMP supported international sensitive information types like SWIFT Code, Credit Card Number etc.

    2. Solutions

-    Get-CAMPReport -Solution @(1,7)
-          This will generate a report only for the solutions entered by you.
-You need to input appropriate numbers from the following list corresponding to the solution.
+Use the ```Get-CAMPReport -Solution @(Solution-ID)``` to generate a report only for the solutions entered by you.
+You will need to input the appropriate numbers from the following list corresponding to the solution(s).

             Input	Solution
                 1	Data Loss Prevention
                 2	Information Protection